 Implement the Green Loop concept on the streets indicated in Section 2.2.

-The Application provides Central Green Loop features including protected bicycle lanes on the north and south sides of Cameron Street proximate to the Property.
-Within the Property's frontage, additional Green Loop features are provided, including street trees and permeable pavers in the pedestrian buffer zone, wide sidewalks, and street trees.
+The Application provides Central Green Loop features along the Property's frontage, including a protected bicycle lane, street trees and permeable pavers in the pedestrian buffer zone, wide sidewalks, and street trees.